BettercareHealth/bettercare/maternal-care/test-3.md

 # Test 3: Hypertensive disorders of pregnancy

-Please choose the one most correct answer to each question or statement.

 1. What is the definition of hypertension in pregnancy?
-	1. A diastolic blood pressure of 80 mm Hg or above and/or a systolic blood pressure of 120 mm Hg or above
+	-	A diastolic blood pressure of 80 mm Hg or above and/or a systolic blood pressure of 120 mm Hg or above
 	1. A diastolic blood pressure of 90 mm Hg or above and/or a systolic blood pressure of 140 mm Hg or above
 	1. A diastolic blood pressure of 100 mm Hg or above and/or a systolic blood pressure of 160 mm Hg or above
 	1. A rise in diastolic blood pressure of 10 mm Hg.